Nov 14, 2024

 Treatment for Phaeohyphomycosis

-The treatment for phaeohyphomycosis will usually involve a combination of antifungal medications like itraconazole and surgical intervention.
+The treatment for phaeohyphomycosis will usually involve a combination of antifungal medications and surgical intervention.
 The prognosis will be dependent on the severity of the fungal infection, but early intervention increases the likelihood of recovery.

 Candidiasis